 So, that’s how to increase mouse sensitivity (if you need this for some reason) or make it low - and change the game sensitivity.

-If you still have no idea which mouse to choose, check out the list with the best mice for CS:GO in 2023.
+If you still have no idea which mouse to choose, check out the list with the best mice for CS:GO.